The Exact Uncertainty Relation and Geometric Speed Limits in Krylov Space

 Geometrically, the angular step at level $n$ scales as $\theta_n = b_1 \Delta t_n\sim b_1/b_n$, so Eq.~\eqref{eq:discrete} is equivalent to

-For bounded $b_n$ this yields linear growth $n(t)\le b_1 t$, while unbounded $b_n$ leads to nonlinear fronts, e.g. (Further details are given in Supplementary materials),
+For bounded $b_n$ this yields linear growth $n(t)\le b_1 t$, while unbounded $b_n$ leads to nonlinear fronts, e.g. (Further details are given in the supplemental materials),

-Thus, even when Lanczos coefficients diverge and the front accelerates, the operator’s geometric displacement remains strictly bounded by $\ell_K(t)=b_1 t$.
-The true light cone is linear and controlled solely by $b_1$, resolving the apparent conflict between unbounded Lanczos growth and finite causal structure.
+Thus, even when the Lanczos coefficients diverge and the front accelerates, the geometric displacement of the operator remains strictly bounded by $\ell_K(t)=b_1 t$.
+The true light cone is linear and is controlled solely by $b_1$, resolving the apparent conflict between unbounded Lanczos growth and a finite causal structure.